 Anthony Kirk-Greene's (1960) seminal paper "The kingdom of Sukur - a Northern Nigerian Ichabod" is available in .pdf format by kind permission of the author and the editorial board of the Nigerian Field.

-Sterner J. and N. David.
-2007-2008.
-The case for the Mandara Mountain International Peace Park.
-Borno Museum Society Newsletter 72/73 & 74/75: 41-50.
-The typescript is available.
-We are also posting a PowerPoint presentation converted into a .pdf file on the same topic: MandaraPark2010.pdf.
+In 2007-08 Sterner J. and N. David published 'The case for the Mandara Mountain International Peace Park' in the Borno Museum Society Newsletter 72/73 & 74/75: 41-50.
+In 2017 we updated the case for presentation to the Nigerian and Cameroonian governments and offer here the French and English versions.
+And, although it is now outdated, we are leaving up our post of a PowerPoint presentation converted into a .pdf file on the same topic: MandaraPark2010.pdf.

 Three documents posted in 2012 relating to Hamman Yaji, Lamido Madagali, a notorious slaver who ravaged the mountain peoples in the first fifth of the 20th century.
 These include:

 The Hidi Midden and the history of Sukur